Skip to main content

 In the Job Information frame:

-• Job Type: defines the type of job to schedule on the IBM i LSAM.
+• Job Type: Type of job to schedule on the IBM i LSAM

 In the Job Log Retention sub-frame:

-• Number of Occurrences: Defines the number of occurrences to save for times when this same job name may be executed more than once.
+• Number of Occurrences: Number of occurrences to save when the same job name runs more than once

-• Number of Days: Defines the number of days to keep of the job logs.
+• Number of Days: Number of days to retain job logs

 Tracked Job: Additional information